Helpful Tips for Living Donors and Caretakers

 • Keep a journal.
 It can be helpful to have a history of what's happened, to look back on events and your thoughts and feelings.

 • Before your visits to the transplant center, write down all your questions.
-When you visit the nurse coordinators and doctors, you may forget all of the questions you have for them.
+When you visit the transplant team, you may forget all of the questions you have for them.
 Write them down and leave room between questions to write down the answers.

-• If at all possible, write down your questions and fax/email them to the transplant center.
+• If possible, write down your questions and email them to the transplant center.
 Sometimes you will come up with a question that you may feel funny asking in front of others, so write it down.
-They can get you the answers and save both of you time when you are visiting them.
+They can give you the answers and save both of you time when you are visiting them.

 • Put together a list of names and phone numbers for your contacts at the transplant center.
 Keep the list near the phone, in your wallet, and with other family members.